Why the term matters

 It is about reducing operating burden, not pretending failure disappears.

-Neudash treats maintenance as part of the service.
-The workflow is built as code, its intent is documented, and the system can use that context when failures appear.
+Neudash treats maintenance as part of the product, not as cleanup after launch.
+The workflow is built as code, its intent is documented, and that gives the system something useful to work with when a vendor changes a field, a token expires, or an edge case appears.